jjmmpp/J124-Final-Project/README.md

 Also, I question how useful is this data beyond interest/amusement?
 Most kids will go to local schools for affordability.
 How many have access to ivy league education?
 That would be important to include in the article.

 **The most valuable information from these data sets is *Degree*.
-That is what one can actually choose.**
+That is what one can actually choose, no matter region or school type.** This would be in my nutgraf.

 What would be further explored in my article -- beyond this data set -- is how region dependent are salaries?